AntoinePassemiers/P-Center-Problem/src/README.md

 $ julia solve.jl <path-to-instance> <form> [--solver SOLVER]
 ```

-form must be either "p1", "p3", "p3-binary" or "p3-db3".
+Argument "form" must be either "p1", "p3", "p3-binary" or "p3-db3".
-solver can be either "cbc" or "glpk" (default value is "cbc").
+Argument "solver" can be either "cbc" or "glpk" (default value is "cbc").

 The script will create a folder "results" in current directory
 and write the results for given formulation, instance and solver